-Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback $\boxtimes$ 1 Access sites on foot for routine tuning and maintenance work $\boxtimes$ 2 Transport replacement batteries and other large or heavy components by helicopter $\boxtimes$ 3 Access sites by aircraft when objective hazards preclude access on foot $\boxtimes$ material delivery would introduce unnatural sounds during installation and maintenance work.
-No new monitoring sites would be constructed in wilderness.
+Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback \boxtimes 1 Access sites on foot for routine tuning and maintenance work \boxtimes 2 Transport replacement batteries and other large or heavy components by helicopter \boxtimes 3 Access sites by aircraft when objective hazards preclude access on foot \boxtimes

 Maintenance of existing stations would have temporary effects on the undeveloped quality of wilderness.
-Use of mechanized equipment, such as power tools, and use of helicopters for
+Use of motorized equipment, such as power tools and landing of aircraft (helicopters sling load) for material delivery, would introduce unnatural sounds during installation and maintenance work.
+No new monitoring sites would be constructed in wilderness.

-Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback $\boxtimes$ 1 Access sites on foot for routine tuning and maintenance work $\boxtimes$ 2 Transport replacement batteries and other large or heavy components by helicopter $\boxtimes$ 3 Access sites by aircraft when objective hazards preclude access on foot $\boxtimes$
+Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback \boxtimes 1 Access sites on foot for routine tuning and maintenance work \boxtimes 2 Transport replacement batteries and other large or heavy components by helicopter \boxtimes 3 Access sites by aircraft when objective hazards preclude access on foot \boxtimes